openshwprojects/OpenBK7231T_App/README.md

 # Introduction

 OpenBK7231T/OpenBeken is a Tasmota replacement for new Tuya modules featuring MQTT and Home Assistant compatibility.
-This repository is named "OpenBK7231T_App", but now it's a multiplatform app, supporting build for 4 separate chips:
+This repository is named "OpenBK7231T_App", but now it's a multiplatform app, supporting build for multiple separate chips:
 - BK7231T (WB3S, WB2S, WB2L, etc)
 - BK7231N (CB2S, CB2L, WB2L_M1, etc)
 - T34 ([T34 is based on BK7231N](https://developer.tuya.com/en/docs/iot/t34-module-datasheet?id=Ka0l4h5zvg6j8))
 - XR809 (XR3, etc)
 - BL602
+- W800 (W800-C400, WinnerMicro WiFi & Bluetooth)

 Please use automatically compiled binaries from the Releases tab.
 To build yourself for a given platform, just checkout first our version of SDK and then checkout this app repository into it, details later.